 E-mail: email@example.com

-- US Citizen or permanent resident
+- Must be a US citizen or permanent resident.

 University of California, San Francisco